xRumi/AVR-projects/README.md

 # AVR-projects
-A collection of standalone AVR projects written in Assembly and C
+A collection of standalone AVR projects written for ATtiny45 in Assembly and C